Best Greek Salad Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is the Greek salad recipe we've been making for years and it is still the best one we've tried.
-It's the perfect healthy recipe to indulge in fresh summer veggies.
+This is the Greek salad recipe we’ve been making for years, and it remains the best we’ve tried.
+It’s the perfect recipe for enjoying fresh summer veggies.
 You will LOVE this refreshing and delicious side dish!

-If you've ever wondered what's in a Greek salad, you'll be happy to know that it's made with simple ingredients.
-With only 6 ingredients (and an easy to make salad dressing) you can whip up this Greek salad in no time flat.
+If you’ve ever wondered what’s in a Greek salad, you’ll be happy to know that it’s made with simple ingredients so you can whip up this salad in no time flat.

 - Tomatoes.
 These can make or break the salad.
 If it’s the height of summer when tomatoes are juicy and sweet, go ahead and use full-sized tomatoes.
 If it’s spring, fall, or winter, use cherry tomatoes.

 - Bell peppers.
-Most restaurant-style Greek salad will have green bell peppers, but we personally prefer a mix of colors.
+Most restaurant-style Greek salad will have green bell peppers, but I personally prefer a mix of colors.

 - Cucumbers.
 Both English cucumbers and mini cucumbers work.
 In a pinch, you could use field cucumbers, but they are not typically as crunchy.
 Crisp cucumbers work best in a Greek salad.